Skip to main content

 A high-value incentive could create a dynamic where an employee feels they cannot afford to decline, regardless of their personal readiness or privacy concerns.
 This would violate the spirit of a “voluntary” program.
 The EEOC’s rule is a direct acknowledgment of this potential for economic coercion.
 It seeks to preserve the integrity of your choice.

 Let us consider the practical application.
-Imagine the total annual premium for at a company is $6,000.
+Imagine the total annual premium for self-only coverage at a company is $6,000.
 The maximum allowable incentive for participating in the wellness program would be 30 percent of this amount, or $1,800.
 This could be delivered as a discount on premiums, a cash reward, or another benefit of equivalent value.
 The regulations are clear that you cannot be denied coverage under the health plan for declining to participate.
 You would simply forgo the incentive.

 ADA Wellness Program Incentive Framework